adibshirazi/VoiceToWords/README.md

    - The audio is converted to the required format for Vosk (16-bit PCM).

 4. **Speech Recognition**:
-   - The Vosk model (pre-trained for Farsi) is loaded.
+   - The Vosk model is loaded.
    - The audio data is passed through the Vosk recognizer.
    - The recognizer converts speech to text.